-• Using recommended aids, such as laptops, coloured overlays, visual timetables and cues, larger font, fiddle toys etc

-- Ramps into school to make the building accessible to all. - Lifts for children to access the first floor classrooms. - Disabled toilets. - High contrast colour schemes to aid pupils with visual impairments. - Safety foam padding around obstacles to ensure children with visual impairments are protected from injury. - Signs are displayed at different levels to ensure they are visible for wheel chair users. - As a school we are always happy to discuss individual access requirements and make reasonable adjustments to meet needs. - Access to learning mentors to support with social, emotional and mental health needs - As and when necessary, for a small number of children, teaching them within our dedicated provision, Butterworth, or Murphy for Year 1.
+- Using recommended aids, such as laptops, coloured overlays, visual timetables and cues, larger font, fiddle toys etc - Ramps into school to make the building accessible to all. - Lifts for children to access the first floor classrooms. - Disabled toilets. - High contrast colour schemes to aid pupils with visual impairments. - Safety foam padding around obstacles to ensure children with visual impairments are protected from injury.
+There are also lines along main corridors to aid pupils with visual impairments. - Signs are displayed at different levels to ensure they are visible for wheel chair users. - As a school we are always happy to discuss individual access requirements and make reasonable adjustments to meet needs. - Access to learning mentors to support with social, emotional and mental health needs - As and when necessary, for a small number of children, teaching them within our dedicated provision, Butterworth.